CiaranMccarthy1/VigenereCipher/README.md

 # VigenereCipher
-Vigenere Cipher Encrypter and Decrypter In Java ☕️
+(Faulty) Vigenere Cipher Encrypter and Decrypter In Java ☕️

+The decrypter doesn't work.